 As a Research Assistant (2017 – 2018) for the Oxford Project to Investigate Memory and Ageing (OPTIMA) at the Nuffield Department of Clinical Neurosciences, University of Oxford, I worked with Prof Gabriele DeLuca, Dr Louise Silver and Prof Margaret Esiri, to analyse the clinical processes underpinning dementia.

-During my graduate studies at Oxford, I developed a 3D printed, high-throughput system for the culture of cerebral organoids from hiPSCs with Prof Francis Szele and Prof Hua Ye.
+During my graduate studies at Oxford, I developed a 3D printed, high-throughput system for the culture of cerebral organoids from hiPSCs with Prof Francis Szele.
 I also characterised novel, post-mortem molecular markers in progressive multiple sclerosis with Prof Gabriele DeLuca.

-- Basic Structure and Development – From Egg to Embryo (CMB, KI), Spring 2021
+- Basic Structure and Development – From Egg to Embryo, Medical Programme (CMB, KI), Spring 2021

 Research/ Laboratory Training:

-- İlayda Erakın (BSc Student, İzmir Institute of Technology, Turkey), Spring 2019
+- İlayda Erakın (BSc Molecular Biology and Genetics, İzmir Institute of Technology, Turkey), Spring 2019 – Now R&D Specialist at Turklab Medical Devices

-- Hala Habash (BSc Student, Karolinska Institutet, Sweden), Spring 2019
+- Hala Habash (BSc Biomedicine, Karolinska Institutet, Sweden), Spring 2019 – Now PhD Student at Karolinska Institutet

 PhD Medical Science (Neuroscience) – Department of Women's and Children's Health, Karolinska Institutet (2019 – Present)